-- 19. The Academy's Positive behaviour policy has been adopted by the Q3 Academies Trust and will be reviewed annually. - 20.
-The Academy has ensured that parents/carers are fully informed of the positive behaviour policy by communicating it through the Academy rules, Academy prospectus, Home-Academy Partnership agreements, newsletters, website and other channels. - 21.
-The Academy has communicated the positive behaviour policy to all new and existing students through the Academy rules, Academy prospectus, Academy assemblies and within the curriculum wherever relevant. - 22.
-The Academy will seek to ensure that the policy and procedures are accessible to parents/carers and students by providing these in appropriate languages and formats where available. - 23.
+- 19. The Academy's positive behaviour policy has been adopted by Q3 Academies and will be reviewed annually. - 20.
+The Academy has ensured that parents/carers are fully informed of the positive behaviour policy by communicating it through the Academy rules, Academy prospectus, Academy and Home Partnership agreements, and website. - 21.
+The Academy has communicated the positive behaviour policy to all new and existing students through the Academy rules, Academy prospectus, Academy assemblies, and within the curriculum wherever relevant. - 22.
+The Academy will seek to ensure that the policy and procedures are accessible to parents/carers and students by providing these in appropriate languages and formats where requested and available. - 23.
 The Academy will ensure that all staff are consulted regularly about the policy and its implementation. - 24.
 The Academy has communicated the positive behaviour policy to all teaching and non-teaching staff by providing copies of the policy and through the staff training programme including the induction of Newly Qualified Teachers.